Hi Friend!

 Old-school Under Construction gif

-Haha.
-But seriously.
-To construct the new me, I’ve been immersing myself in new environments.
-That’s the fastest way for me to learn.
-Recently, I’ve taught a course about learning at MIT, driven for Lyft, helped run a San Francisco municipal election, and led crews of teenagers into the wilderness.
+To construct the post-Quizlet me, I immersed myself in new environments.
+I taught a course about learning at MIT, drove for Lyft, helped run a San Francisco municipal election, and led crews of teenagers into the wilderness.